Oil on canvas

 Similar to scores of analogous depictions of the time, this armed gentleman hardly threatens the calm and harmonious atmosphere that reigns over the scene.

 The singer gazes down at a sheet of music presumably with lyrics and musical notation.
 Walter Liedtke has pointed out that she may not be keeping time with her out-held hand since small chamber music groups generally need no conductor to keep time.
 Judging by the decorum of the scene, it is not clear if the musicians are playing sacred or profane music.
-However, many of the most popular songbooks contained numerous love songs.
+However, the most popular songbooks of the time contained numerous love songs.
 The images of the two background paintings are, perhaps, illusions, both subtle and not, to the amorous undercurrents of the scene below.

 - Vermeer's interiors: fact or fiction?